 To equip a crystal, make sure that the gear has an available socket.
 Uncommon weapons and armor have two slots, Rare weapons and armor have three slots, and most Superior weapons and armor have four slots.
 Usually, accessories that are below level 60 do not have any slots for crystals.At level 65, you can purchase Fine Niveot crystals from the Vanguard Initiative Crystal Merchants located in Highwatch or the Amadjuak Trading Post.
 You can also obtain them from combining three Fine Cruxes and a Niveot Structure, or from Crystal Boxes.

-– Zyrks are available for accessories that are level 55 or above.
+Zyrks are available for jewelry that is level 55 or above.

-– Vyrsks are available for accessories that are level 65
+Vyrsks are available for jewelry that is level 65.

 You can combine three Fine crystals into a random Fine crystal of the same tier (i.e. 3 Fine Pentants into a random Fine Pentant).Click on the rightmost button in bottom of your inventory to open up the crystal fusion menu.